MultiX-Amsterdam/multix-docs/teaching.md

 ## <a name="during"></a>During the Course

+- [x] Move students to a different group if necessary.
+First click on the course name on DataNose, click on the "Students" block at the top menu bar near "History", click on a student name, choose "move" to assign the student to another group.

 ## <a name="after"></a>After the Course

 - [x] Update the course record on DataNose with all assessment materials.
-On the DataNose home page, click the course name, go to "Course record" at the top menu bar near "History", check the "Assessment overview" section, click on the items (e.g., " Tentamen digitaal 1") that has a weight in the grade calculation, check the "Documents" section, and finally click on the "Add document" button to add the assessment materials (together with the answers if applied).
+On the DataNose home page, click the course name, click the "Course record" block at the top menu bar near "History", check the "Assessment overview" section, click on the items (e.g., " Tentamen digitaal 1") that has a weight in the grade calculation, check the "Documents" section, and finally click on the "Add document" button to add the assessment materials (together with the answers if applied).

 ## <a name="other"></a>Other Notes